SHIFTING YOUR SERVICE MANAGEMENT STRATEGY

 The key to making any adjustments to your contractual obligations is ensuring you communicate them to the right people, so that they know why and how your business services are changing.

 2. CONSIDER THE TECHNICAL IMPACT

-The next important piece of your service strategy to review is the technical impact this crisis will have on your organization.
+The next important piece of your service strategy to review is the technical impact a crisis will have on your organization.
 Is it “business as usual” for you?
 This is doubtful.
 Even if your business continues to thrive, how you continue to do so will shift.

-Now you’ll need to ask yourself and your department the following: is your staff capable of working remotely, and are your networks ready for a higher volume of remote workers?
+Now you’ll need to ask yourself and your department the following: If required, is your staff capable of working remotely, and are your networks ready for a higher volume of remote workers?
 Do you have collaboration and communication tools in place to support people across the organization effectively, especially if they need to work remotely?

 The situation may require the need to acquire, provision and support new hardware and software if your staff needs to work from home.
 You must also think about whether your company is required to provide better working environments for your staff (not everyone will have access to a comfortable office chair and desk) and if your workers are insured.
 It’s crucial to consider what parts of the business need altered supplies and processes and what the protocol will be for implementing and monitoring these changes.

 Ultimately, the technical impact will result in financial implications.
 How much will the changes in processes and tools cost your company, and what budget shifts need to be made for those changes to happen?
 Keep this at the forefront of your strategy as you navigate each day of the crisis.

 Are you breaching any contractual obligations like HIPPA by allowing staff to work remotely?
 Does it introduce data security risks?
 Are others not in your organization going to overhear/see things they should not?
 These are all important considerations to keep in mind as you review and implement your service strategy.

 3. DON'T FORGET THE HUMAN EXPERIENCE